-There are tons of backpacker-friendly hostels throughout Santa Marta, but be sure to grab a reservation (I recommend via Booking), particularly if you’ll be traveling there during high season (especially in January) when many Colombians make the visit to the coast from the interior of the country, especially from cold Bogota.
+There are tons of backpacker-friendly hostels throughout Santa Marta, but be sure to grab a reservation (I recommend via Booking), which is especially important if you’ll be traveling there during high season (December or January) when many Colombians make the visit to the coast from the interior of the country, especially from cold Bogota.

 Popular Day Trips from Santa Marta